 Making it Work: The Challenge of Environmental Portraiture

 Environmental portraiture has a number of challenges, and sometimes, interesting payoffs…

 One of the challenging parts of environmental photography is making the sitter and the environment say something about each other – making them look and feel like they fit hand in glove.

-An easy way to reduce the unknown factors on both of these challenges is to work out some promising locations and accompany the sitter to survey them.
+An easy way to reduce the unknown factors in both of these challenges mentioned earlier, is to scout out some promising locations and accompany the sitter to survey them beforehand.
 Sometimes there may not be all that much of a choice, but it helps to go to the location in advance.

 If you’re interested in finding out more about how you can make these choices, you can follow us on our RSS feed and explore your photography along with us or you could bookmark our page and visit later.

 If you like this, you may want to take a look at some of our other Photo Projects.

 Get our email newsletter to stay up-to-date with our latest posts.
 It’s easy to read and is mailed once in 2 weeks.

 The easiest way to support Beyond Photo Tips is by using our affiliate links when you buy anything at all.
 It will never cost you anything extra, and we get a small commission from it, which helps us a LOT!
 We share our recommended equipment list here.